Northshore Debate Series 5

 Ks

-- Ngl I’m probably not the best judge for K affs- ofc you do you and i will do my very best to evaluate the round but you are going to have to over explain the aff especially on framework.
-I think the best K affs are the one that have some topic link.
+- I’m probably not the best judge for K affs- ofc you do you and i will do my very best to evaluate the round but you are going to have to over explain the aff especially on framework.
+I think the best K affs are ones that have some topic link.

-- I like Ks more on the neg but I'm not super well versed in high theory stuff- if you're reading baudrillard, deleuze, etc, you're going to have to be really specific.
+- I like Ks more on the neg but I'm not super well versed in high theory stuff- if you're reading baudrillard, deleuze, or some other philosophical frameworky K, you're going to have to be really specific.
 If you don't know what you're talking about, don't read the K. I love myself some fem IR, Cap , antiblackness, set col, all the basic stuff.
 It's super important to explain your K's story and links should be articulated and used as offense.

 Theory